roots/trellis/README.md

 ### WordPress Sites

-Since bedrock-ansible is all about automatically creating servers for your WordPress sites, you need to configure your sites before anything else.
+Since Trellis is all about automatically creating servers for your WordPress sites, you need to configure your sites before anything else.

 This configuration is done in the environment files inside the `group_vars` directory.
 The `group_vars` files are in [YAML](http://en.wikipedia.org/wiki/YAML) format.